hsmusic/hsmusic-docs/guidelines/common-fields.md

 # Common Field Guidelines

-These guidelines are sorted alphabetically.
-Some link back to other sections in the guidelines area, so this is a good place to start browsing if you're just getting started with the data format and looking for details on any commonly occurring fields.

 ### `Additional Files` field

 Additional files are extra files pertinent to a particular album or track — usually ones which come with the album download or are "companion" files, like album booklets, desktop wallpapers, included lyrics files, etc. The format for `Additional Files` is a little more involved than most other fields.
 Here's an example: